7 Classic Cocktails Recreated Alcohol-Free

 In the essence of showcasing some of our best-selling non-alcoholic alternatives going to shake things up with our top 7 classic cocktails recreated with no alcohol at all!

-From a classic Martini to a dry Gin & Tonics, cocktails have been a staple in bars, clubs and restaurants for centuries.
+From a classic Martini to Gin & Tonic, cocktails have been a staple in bars, clubs and restaurants for centuries.

 The origin of the cocktail is widely disputed with some references claiming the term was first coined in the 1700’s.
 Other sources say the 1800s is where the initial cocktail was crafted as a mixed brandy drink in an apothecary in New Orleans.